Rethinking Islam

-Rethinking Islam: Common Questions, Uncommon Answers is a book on Islamic philosophy by Algerian orientalist Mohammed Arkoun, published in 1994.
+Rethinking Islam: Common Questions, Uncommon Answers is a book on Islamic philosophy by Algerian scholar Mohammed Arkoun, published in 1994.
 Arkoun's book has been cited in a number of scholarly sources for providing a contemporary understanding of the development of Islamic philosophy and its effects in the Muslim world.

 Rethinking Islam discusses a range of topics including the various ways in which Islamic ideas have been interpreted over time and the perspective of developments in Islamic countries from their own point of view.
 A New York Times review called the book "an illustration of the contemporary fecundity of Islam" and called Arkoun "the leading French-language spokesman calling for a rethinking of Islam in a modern mode."

 Content

 Thought and meaning

 In his work, Arkoun writes on the subject of thought and meaning.
 He declared there are three categories of thought.
 He labels these categories as 'thinkable', 'unthinkable' and 'unthought'.
 Arkoun taught that meaning is generated by semantic creativity, the inventiveness of a subject especially while under the pressure of new and unfamiliar existential demands that necessitate destroying, transforming, or surpassing previous meanings.